Luigi Marchesi: Biography

-After Marchesi's triumphs throughout Italy in the late 1770s and early 1780s, he ventured all the way to Vienna, St. Petersburg, and London, where he created a tremendous sensation and was proclaimed to be the greatest singer of his time.
-In Vienna, he met and worked with both Mozart and Salieri.
+After Marchesi's triumphs throughout Italy in the late 1770s and early 1780s, he ventured all the way to Vienna, St. Petersburg, and London, where he left extraordinary impressions and was proclaimed to be the greatest singer of his time.
+In Vienna, he likely met both Mozart and Salieri.
 In London he was billed as Virtuoso di Camera to his Sicilian Majesty.
 The Earl of Mount Edgcumbe described Marchesi's impression at London as following:

 Marchesi was at this time (1788) a very well-looking young man, of good figure, and graceful deportment.
 His acting was spirited and expressive: his vocal powers were very great, his voice of extensive compass, but a little inclined to be thick.
 His execution was very considerable, and he was rather too fond of displaying it; nor was his cantabile singing equal to his bravura.
 In recitative, and scenes of energy and passion, he was incomparable, and had he been less lavish of ornaments, which were not always appropriate, and possessed a more pure and simple taste, his performance would have been faultless: it was always striking, animated and effective.
 He chose for his début Sarti's beautiful opera of Giulio Sabino, in which all the songs of the principal character, and they are many and various, are of the very finest description....

 He was received with rapturous applause.

 In 1796, Marchesi refused to sing for Napoleon when he entered the city of Milan.
 For this Marchesi was honored as a national hero by the public, as reported by Vernon Lee:

 The frivolous part of society chatted and danced, and adored.... the singer Marchesi whom Alfieri called upon to buckle on his helmet, and march out against the French, as the only remaining Italian who dared to resist the 'Corsican Gallis' invader, although only in the matter of song.